Anyone in marketing knows there are a lot of cooks in the kitchen, which can make moving through an approval process a real pain.

 Configuring project access at the right time allows more people to contribute to the project and helps your creative team get through the approval cycle faster.

 It’s helpful to think in collaboration streams and align notifications, tasks, versions, and project spaces around these streams.
 For instance, not everyone needs to be informed when every version of a new design comp is available.
-Still, a specific group of people may need to know when the entire design review process has started or the final design content has been approved.
+Still, a specific group of people may need to know when the entire design review process has started or if the final design content has been approved.

 Decision checklists can also help delineate who has approved which pieces of content, at which time in the approval process, and their reasoning for approval or non-approval.
 It’s necessary to indicate when something has been approved and useful to note if it hasn’t for quick revisions.